Bi-Arc Digraphs and Conservative Polymorphisms: Structure of Walks in

-We define two walks $P = x_0, x_1, \dots, x_n$ and $Q = y_0, y_1, \dots, y_n$ in $H$ to be {\em congruent}, if they follow the same pattern of forward and backward arcs, i.e., $x_ix_{i+1}$ is a forward (backward) arc if and only if $y_iy_{i+1}$ is a forward (backward) arc (respectively).
-Suppose the walks $P, Q$ as above are congruent.
-We say an arc $x_iy_{i+1}$ is {\em a faithful arc from $P$ to $Q$}, if it is a forward (backward) arc when $x_ix_{i+1}$ is a forward (backward) arc (respectively), and we say an arc $y_ix_{i+1}$ is {\em a faithful arc from $Q$ to $P$}, if it is a forward (backward) arc when $x_ix_{i+1}$ is a forward (backward) arc (respectively).
-We say that $P$ {\em avoids} $Q$ if there is no faithful arc from $P$ to $Q$ at all.

-We note for future reference that if two congruent walks $P, Q$ avoid each other, then the same is true for any common pre-images $P', Q'$.
-(Note that if $P$ avoids $Q$, it is not necessarily true that $P'$ avoids $Q'$ because of the back steps involved in the pre-images.)
+We note for future reference that if two congruent walks $P, Q$ avoid each other, then the same is true for any congruent embedded pre-images $P',Q'$.
+(However, note that if $P$ avoids $Q$, it is not necessarily true that $P'$ avoids $Q'$ because of the back steps involved in the pre-images.)